Be Not Afraid

 We fear.
 We fret.
 All is in vain: “Which of you by taking thought can add one cubit unto his stature?”
 (Mat.
 6:27) What good will worry do?
 It won’t make you taller, or thinner.
 It never solves situations; it just adds to the problem.

-Over 50 times in the Bible we are comforted to not be afraid, including:
+Over 50 times in the Bible we are admonished not to be afraid, including:

 David, the great warrior and leader, also had fears.
 He reminded us to not be: